ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

 Unfortunately, science is really hard, so many falsification studies have not been done.
 Additionally, science doesn't give hard yes-or-no answers - it gives probabilities (e.g. p-values) that something might be true given a long list of assumptions or constraints.
-In order to accurately incorporate a scientific finding into a justification for making a certain decision, all these uncertainties should be understood.
+Context is crucially important - studies generally are very narrow in the situations they apply to!
+In order to accurately incorporate a scientific finding into a justification for making a certain decision, the uncertainties in the study and the required context to apply it should be understood.

 Oh yeah, also scientific studies can just be wrong due to errors in their execution, even if the experimenters themselves were unbiased.
 A good practical